-This Article is written by Savio P. Xavier, student of SVKMs Narsee Monjee Institute of Management Studies, Navi-Mumbai Campus.
+This Article on “ONE NATION, ONE EDUCATION: THE NEW ERA OF INDIAN EDUCATION SYSTEM (NEP Act)” is written by Savio P. Xavier, student of SVKMs Narsee Monjee Institute of Management Studies, Navi-Mumbai Campus.

 Education is very important in a person’s life.
 It is one of the main weapons used to improve one’s life.
 A democratic society cannot be stable without a widespread acceptance of a set of rules and values and for a minimum level of literacy and knowledge on the part of its citizens as well.
 Education begins from home for a child and will end with his death as it is a life long process.
 Thus, education not only develops someone’s skills but also contributes to the welfare of the people by promoting a stable and democratic society.

 Modern schooling, including the English language, was brought to India by Lord Thomas Babington Macaulay in the 1830s due to which teaching was confined to classrooms and the link with nature [also including the close relationship between the teacher and student] was broken.